heistp/qdisc-custom-classification/README.md

 respectively.

-**Note:** Ignore any warnings like the below, which happen when running eBPF in network namespaces, and do not affect the the result:
+**Note:** Ignore any warnings like the below, which happen when running eBPF in network namespaces, and do not seem to affect the results:

 ```
 Continuing without mounted eBPF fs.
 Too old kernel?